 Consequently, an effort to raise public awareness of the University Arboretum to help facilitate the formation of a community driven “Friends of the University Arboretum” is underway.
 A “Friends of” organization could help support a variety of needed and desired projects – both large and small.
 Additionally, “Friends” so inclined could volunteer their time to help maintain the Arboretum.

-I decided then and there on the tour to write a blog post about the University Arboretum to help spread the word!
+In short, I decided then and there on the tour to write a blog post about the University Arboretum to help spread the word!

 University Arboretum Solar Nest